This article offers the names of the sectors for enterprise blockchain examples with companies that are already working in that field.

 Human health comes at the top of government priorities in the 21st century.
 With medical science improving at a rapid pace, it is the technology that is helping it do so.
 Blockchain is yet another technology that can change how healthcare will function in the future.

-With blockchain, all of these issues can be resolved.
+With blockchain for healthcare, all of these issues can be resolved.
 Patients once profiled do not have to worry about sharing their information.
 Once blockchain has a copy of them, they can visit doctors and provide the information — that is accurate and is protected from any modifications.
-Research institutes can also benefit from a decentralized network sharing as they can access the public information and utilize it to find cures to complex medical problems.
+Research institutes can also benefit from decentralized network sharing as they can access the public information and utilize it to find cures to complex medical problems.

 One such healthcare blockchain example is Medicalchain — It is a startup that provides patients to store their health records safely.
 It removes the need for patients to keep track of their medical data.
 This also means that there is one version of medical data that both patients and medical practitioners can trust.